Skip to main content

 Tags

-• Beginner - The beginner tag is used to signify a project that only requires introductory level skills, such as input/output and basic control statements.
+• Beginner - The beginner tag is used to signify a project that only requires introductory-level skills, such as input/output and basic control statements.

 • Autograded - The autograded tag is used to signify that the project has an autograder for at least some of the tasks of the project.
-Since projects tend to be more open-ended, even an auto-graded problem may still require teachers to review aspects of the students' code.
+Since projects tend to be more open-ended, even an auto-graded problem may still require teachers to review aspects of the student's code.
 Check out CodeHS Autograders to learn more about what our Autograders can check for.

 • AP CSA Lab - The AP CSA Lab tag is used to signify a project that is implemented from the official AP CSA College Board recommended labs.
 You can find more information about these labs, including sample solutions, in the AP Classroom on the College Board website.